Xbox (console)

-The Xbox is a home video game console manufactured by Microsoft.
-It is the first installment in the Xbox series of video game consoles.
-It was released on November 15, 2001, in North America, followed by Australia, Europe and Japan in 2002.
-As a sixth-generation console, it competed with Sony's PlayStation 2, Sega's Dreamcast and Nintendo's GameCube.
-It was also the first major console produced by an American company since the release of the Atari Jaguar in 1993.
+The Xbox is a home video game console developed and marketed by Microsoft.
+It was released on November 15, 2001, in North America, followed by Australia, Europe, and Japan in 2002.
+It was the first major American-produced console since the Atari Jaguar in 1993, and as a sixth-generation console, competed with Sony's PlayStation 2 and Nintendo's GameCube.

-The console was announced in March 2000.
-With the release of the PlayStation 2, which featured the ability to playback CD-ROMs and DVDs in addition to playing games, Microsoft became concerned that game consoles would threaten the personal computer as an entertainment device for living rooms.
-Whereas most previous games consoles used specially designed hardware, the Xbox was built around standard PC components.
-It uses variations of Microsoft Windows and DirectX as its operating system to support games and media playback, and is powered by a Intel Pentium III CPU and an Nvidia GeForce 3-based GPU.
+Microsoft began developing the Xbox in response to the impending launch of the PlayStation 2, which Microsoft CEO Bill Gates saw as threatening the Windows PC business due to its support for CD-ROM and DVD playback.
+Whereas most previous game consoles used specially designed hardware, the Xbox was built around standard PC components.
+Its hardware includes an Intel Pentium III CPU and an Nvidia GeForce 3-based GPU, while the software uses variations of Windows 2000 and DirectX.
 The Xbox was the first console to feature a built-in hard disk.
-The console was designed to support broadband connectivity to the Internet via an integrated Ethernet port and Xbox Live, a fee-based online gaming service that launched in 2002.
-The popularity of the system's blockbuster titles such as Bungie's Halo 2 (2004) contributed to the popularity of first-person shooters and online console gaming.
+The Xbox supports broadband connectivity to the internet via an integrated Ethernet port; Microsoft launched Xbox Live, a fee-based online gaming service, in 2002.

-The Xbox had a record-breaking launch in North America, selling 1.5 million units before the end of 2001, aided by the popularity of one of the system's launch titles, Halo: Combat Evolved, which sold a million units by April 2002.
-The system went on to sell a worldwide total of 24 million units, including 16 million in North America; however, Microsoft was unable to make a steady profit off the console, which had a manufacturing price far more expensive than its retail price, losing over $4 billion during its market life.
-The system outsold the GameCube and the Dreamcast, but was vastly outsold by the PlayStation 2.
-It also underperformed outside of the Western market; particularly, it sold poorly in Japan due to its large console size and an overabundance of games marketed towards American audiences instead of Japanese-developed titles.
-Production of the system was discontinued in 2005.
-The Xbox was the first in an ongoing brand of video game consoles developed by Microsoft, and it was followed by the Xbox 360 in 2005, the Xbox One in 2013, and the Xbox Series X/S consoles in 2020.
+The Xbox had a record-breaking launch in North America; aided by the popularity of the launch game Halo: Combat Evolved, Microsoft sold 1.5 million Xboxes before the end of 2001.
+Cumulative sales reached 24 million, including 16 million in North America.
+However, Microsoft lost over $4 billion on the Xbox, unable to make a steady profit due to the manufacturing price being far more expensive than its retail price.
+The Xbox outsold the GameCube and Sega's Dreamcast, but was vastly outsold by the PlayStation 2.
+It underperformed outside of the Western market; particularly, it sold poorly in Japan due to its large size and an overabundance of games marketed towards American audiences.

+Microsoft discontinued the Xbox in 2006, and closed its online services in 2010.
+The Xbox was the first in the Xbox line of consoles, followed by the Xbox 360 in 2005, the Xbox One in 2013, and the Xbox Series X/S in 2020.
+All subsequent Xbox consoles are backward compatible with select original Xbox games.
+The popularity of the Xbox's blockbuster games, such as Halo 2 (2004), contributed to the popularity of first-person shooters and online console gaming.